briandrum/codes.forchagrin.com/_articles/article-vi-chief-administrative-officer.md

 * [Section VI-1: Appointment and term](#section-vi-1-appointment-and-term)
 * [Section VI-2: Duties](#section-vi-2-duties)

-## Section VI-1: Appointment and term
+## Section VI-1: Appointment and Term

 A Chief Administrative Officer shall be appointed by the Mayor, subject to confirmation by a majority vote of all members of Council.
 The Chief